 |Brielle takes a break from opening gifts.....but not from being adorable!|

-This year it is Roxie, who, for the first time in three years, nestles beneath a lighted tree and warms herself before a fireplace.
-Before we adopted her in August, she was one of eighty five dogs taken by Animal Control from a woman who hoarded and neglected them.
+This year it is Roxie, who for the first time in three years, nestles beneath a lighted tree and warms herself before a fireplace.
+Before we adopted her in August she was one of eighty five dogs taken by Animal Control from a woman who hoarded and neglected them.
 Roxie's sole source of shelter was the carcass of an old car, where she was found huddled in fear with eight new born puppies.
-Her ears will always bear scars endured from attacks by larger, more aggressive dogs while protecting her litter and subsisting on whatever she found to eat in the weeds.
+Her ears will always bear scars from attacks by larger, more aggressive dogs, endured while protecting her litter and subsisting on whatever she found to eat in the weeds.
 But all of that is over now.
-She has come home, at last.
+She has come home at last.
 There will be no more babies to fight for and protect.
-Now, she is our baby, and we are here to protect her!
+Now she is our baby, and we are here to protect her!

 Still, the easy part is to take in a sweet, appreciative dog like Roxie and feel the warm glow that comes from providing another first, happy Christmas.
-It is far more difficult to be a '"first responder" from the rescue organization that took all of the dogs into protective custody, attended to their medical and psychological needs, and placed them in loving "forever" homes.
+It is far more difficult to be a first respondent from the rescue organization that took all of the dogs into protective custody, attended to their medical and psychological needs and placed them in loving "forever" homes.